Health Information Technology FAQ

 The Health Information Technology program at MVCC is a two-year (four-semester) program offered completely online.
 The curriculum consists of core courses in health information technology, biology, and computer technology, and general education courses.
 You may pursue the degree as a full- or part-time student, and may be eligible for financial aid if you register for a sufficient number of credits each semester.
 It is recommended that part-time students complete all general education courses prior to registering for health information technology core courses.

-During your last semester of academic study, you will complete a nonpaid professional practice experience (PPE) in the health information management department of a hospital or other appropriate healthcare facility to gain work experience prior to graduation.
-The benefits of completing the PPE include putting into practice what you learned and an introduction to prospective employment opportunities.
+In your last semester of academic study, you will complete a 100-hour nonpaid Experiential Learning and Assessment (internship) in the health information management department of a hospital or other appropriate healthcare facility to gain work experience prior to graduation.
+This benefits students with the ability to apply learned knowledge and skills into practice and an introduction to prospective employment opportunities.

 To be accepted into the MVCC’s Health Information Technology program, complete the free MVCC online application and select Health Information Technology as your desired program.
-If you meet all of the prerequisites to be accepted into the program, you will receive acceptance notification from the Admissions Office and the Health Information Technology Program Coordinator.
-To check on the status of your applications, use our Application Tracker or email admissions@mvcc.edu.
+If you meet all of the prerequisites to be accepted into the program, you will receive acceptance notification from the Admissions Office.
+To check on the status of your applications, email admissions@mvcc.edu.

 There are many different positions available to RHIT-credentialed professionals.
 The following are examples of such positions.
 For an extensive look at available health information technology careers, please visit the AHIMA Career Map.
 Here are some examples:

-The median annual wage for health information technicians was $40,350 in 2018.
-For more statistical information regarding the health information technology industry, please visit the Bureau of Labor Statistics Health Information Technicians.
+The median annual salary for Health Information Technicians was $48,780 in 2023.
+The annual salary will vary based on degree, credentials and position.
+For more statistical information regarding the Health Information Profession, please visit the Bureau of Labor Statistics Health Information Technicians.

 There are many other credentials available for Health Information Technology AAS graduates.
 Please visit the AHIMA Certifications and the AAPC Certifications sites for more information.